winslet/cos-schematics-deploy/README.md

-# Complete Example (multiple COS Buckets with retention, encryption, tracking and monitoring enabled)
+# Example of a Basic COS deployment w/ KP & AT

 This example creates the following infrastructure:
 - A new resource group, if one is not passed in.